July 21, 2020 from 9:30 am to 12:30 pm

 Methods of payment in international trade course is suitable for all staff needing a clear understanding of the procedures required for goods bought on documentary credit terms.
 Knowledge and understanding is reinforced through the use of exercises and detailed checklists.
 Essential learning for accounts, and purchasing teams.

-This morning session is BCC Accredited from a registered and course-approved International Trade trainer and directly precedes the course “Letters of Credit for International Trade” which runs in the afternoon as part of a back-to-back International Trade offering.
+This morning session is BCC Accredited from a registered and course-approved International Trade trainer and directly precedes the course “Letter of Credit Process for Import & Export” which runs in the afternoon as part of a back-to-back import/export training offering.

 This course is an excellent refresher for those working with International Methods of Payment already and for those going into new territories or embarking into the export world.